 - Meeting other people living with diabetes.
 Being able to chat with other people living with the same condition really is priceless and provides me with a lot of comfort.
 There really is nothing quite like talking to someone who just gets it.

-I’d love to know how you manage your worries and whether your worries are similar or different to mine.
+I’d love to know how you manage your worries and whether your diabetes worries are similar or different to mine.
 Let’s carry on the conversation, follow Quin on Instagram, Twitter, Facebook and Sophie @typeonesoph on Instagram.

 Note: Thank you for reading.
 Everyone’s experience of worrying and anxiety will be different.
 This is Sophie’s personal experience.
 Yours may look different, and that’s ok, too!
 Quin is here to support you either way.